PHeonix25/PHeonix25.github.io/_posts/2016-10-08-Getting-started-with-Jekyll-Part-4.md

 *Now, I'll step you through what each line means above, if you're good with those commands, feel free to skip to the next section.*

 Firstly, we say `FROM` and we list a publicly available image (in this case a nicely set up image from `starefossen`).
 Docker will go looking for this image in the public Docker Hub and pull it down for us (it's about 800Mb).
-> **NOTE** - There IS an "official" [`jekyll/jekyll:pages` image](https://github.com/jekyll/docker/wiki) that is supposed to be the same as the one from GitHub, but I've not had much luck getting it to work, primarily because of [this issue](https://github.com/jekyll/docker/issues/31) which they flagged as `enhancement` and `closed` but is still a problem.
+> **NOTE** - There IS an "official" [`jekyll/jekyll:pages` image][jekyll-image] that is supposed to be the same as the one from GitHub, but I've not had much luck getting it to work, primarily because of [this issue][docker-issue31] which they flagged as `enhancement` and `closed` but is still a problem.
 So for now my recommendation is to use `starefossen`'s image, and if they ever decide to support Jekyll on Windows 10 **because they still officially don't** then switch this line out for that image.

 Secondly, we want to `COPY` everything from the current directory (the dot) to `/usr/src/app` inside the container.
 This is to give Jekyll a "starting point" in case your mounting volumes (in the next section) doesn't work out.

 Third, we want to set the environment variable `LC_ALL` on the target system to the value `C.UTF-8` to prevent `jekyll 3.1.6 | Error:  Invalid US-ASCII character "\xE2"` errors.
-For the record, that character doesn't exist in any of the files in my site, but there's something stupid going on that [has been sitting in the Jekyll issues list on GitHub](https://github.com/jekyll/jekyll/issues/4268) for quite some time.
+For the record, that character doesn't exist in any of the files in my site, but there's something stupid going on that [has been sitting in the Jekyll issues list on GitHub][jekyll-issue4268] for quite some time.
 The simplest solution is to just change the locale.
 You can Google this all you want, and you can rebuild the locales on the image, and you can try and hunt down anything that's not supported in US-ASCII like I did, but for now, just add this line to your Dockerfile and save yourself the headache.

 Finally, we want to `EXPOSE` the port that we are going to use from the image.
 This is the port that the Jekyll server process inside the image is going to listen on, and respond to.
 We can always remap that to something different later for our local testing, and when our site goes live, it'll live on port 80 because GitHub doesn't use this Dockerfile.